Don’t think you can breastfeed in public comfortably? I’ve got a few tips to help you overcome uneasy feelings when breastfeeding in public.

 Finally, you can still choose a public restroom.
 I never really recommend this, however many public restrooms are becoming much more family friendly.
 Most offer a changing table and sometimes a chair.
 Shopping malls and other public places are starting to offer mother’s rooms for breastfeeding or pumping moms.
 These are great options for sensitive babies who are too easily distracted to nurse well in public.

-Another Alternative to Public Breastfeeding
+An Alternative to Public Breastfeeding

-If you just can’t get comfortable with breastfeeding in public, there’s another alternative.
+If you just can’t get comfortable with breastfeeding in public, there’s an alternative.
 You can offer your baby expressed or pumped breast milk in a bottle.
 Just remember that offering artificial nipples in the first few weeks of your baby’s life can possibly contribute to nipple confusion.
 This can interfere with the breastfeeding relationship between you and baby.

 As in any parenting situation, you should always do what works best for you and your baby.
 Breastfeeding in public may take a few weeks to get used to as you and baby both will have to learn together.
 However, the more you practice, the more confident you’ll become in your ability to comfortably nurse in public.